In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 Assign the search form

-You will now assign the search form to the employee business view.
+You will now assign the search form to the Employee business view.

-1. Navigate to Entities > Employee > Business Views in the Model Design View and then double-click Employee.
+1. Navigate to Entities > Employee > Business Views in the Model Design view and then double-click Employee.

-1. In the Transitions section of the editor, select EmployeeEO in the table view.
-Select the Display Properties finger tab of the Properties view and then click the Edit button next to the Search Configurations property.
+2. Select the Display Properties finger tab of the Properties view, and then click the Edit button next to the Search Configurations property.

-1. Select the Employee Search Form(Custom) in the Available column.
-Move it to the first position using the Move Up button and then click OK.
+2. Move it to the first position using the Move Up button and then click OK.

 1. Save your work.

-2. In the Application Builder, right-click on the root node in the Model Design View, corresponding to the HRTutorial [0.0] model, and then select Validate.
-The validation report should raise no error.
+2. In the Application Builder, right-click on the root node in the Model Design view, corresponding to the HRTutorial [0.0] model, and then select Validate.

-Use the employee search form
+Use the Employee search form

 After designing your search form, you will now refresh your application to see your changes and then test different search combinations.

-1. Open your application from the Welcome Page.
+1. Open your application from the Welcome page.

 1. Open the user menu on the top-right corner, and then select Refresh Application.

-1. Select Employees in the Navigation Drawer.
-Click the Filter button above the Employees collection to open the filter panel.
-The employee search form you created is selected by default.
+2. Click the Filter button above the Employees collection to open the filter panel.

-1. Select RESET to clear the search results.
+1. Select Reset to clear the search results.

-1. Select RESET to clear the search results.
+1. Select Reset to clear the search results.

-1. Select RESET to clear the search criteria and results.
+1. Select Reset to clear the search criteria and results.

-1. Select Exclude Contractors? and then click APPLY.
+1. Select Exclude Contractors? and then click Apply.

-1. Select Active Only? and then click APPLY.
+1. Select Active Only? and then click Apply.

-1. Save your search criteria by selecting SAVE AS.
+1. Save your search criteria by selecting Save as.
 You will be able to reuse it later.

 Combine filters